-*- coding: utf-8 -*-

 if processor.uses_noise:

-if noisedata != None:
+if noisedata is not None:

 processor.loadnoise(noisedata, dtype="raw_vector")